algermissen/jiron/README.md

 jiron
 =====

-A Java implementation of [Iron](https://github.com/hueniverse/iron), a nodejs module for encapsulated tokens.
+A Java implementation of [Iron](https://github.com/hueniverse/iron), a node.js module for encapsulated tokens.